valet.dev logo

 Site-Specific Gotchas

-• --bot-name is mandatory in practice.
-The upstream skill says to always pass --bot-name "<Display Name>" on every per-agent Slack create/attach.
-Server-side defaults from agent name are unreliable across orgs.
+• Always pass --bot-name on every per-agent Slack create/attach — auto-defaults from the agent name are unreliable across orgs and surfaces.

 Expected Output